3fon3fonov/exostriker/docs/source/tutorials.rst

 .. image:: images/1orbitalevo.gif

-First you need to distinguish the stellar parameters, by changing the values of *Stellar param.* on the bottom left panel.
+First the stellar parameters need to be distinguished, by changing the values of *Stellar param.* on the bottom left panel.
 Then add the maximum time of evolution by clicking at *N-body*.
 Run orbital evolution (*Run orb. evol*) and you will be transfered automatically to the *Orb.
 Evol* panel, where you can see how the orbital parameters